French magistrates question fugitive auto magnate in Beirut - WTMJ

 Ghosn was arrested in Japan in November 2018 on accusations of financial misconduct and was kept in solitary confinement for months without being allowed to speak with his wife.
 He fled to Lebanon a year later in a Hollywood-style escape that stunned the world.
 Meanwhile, several associates are in jail or on trial in Japan and Turkey, in cases related to his financial activities or escape.

+Jean Tamalet, one of two French lawyers representing Ghosn along with one Lebanese attorney, said Monday’s meeting was “the very first time of justice” for Ghosn since being arrested in Japan, adding that it was “the first time he could explain himself in front of judges with his lawyers seated near him and after preparing his defense.”

+“So it was a very important day for him today and he was very happy to give all the answers to all the questions asked by the French judges,” he said.

-Ghosn’s Lebanese and French lawyers said in a statement earlier Monday that their client will be questioned by “French investigating judges, in the context of legal proceedings organized by the Lebanese judicial authorities.”
+In a statement earlier Monday, Ghosn’s lawyers said their client will be questioned by “French investigating judges, in the context of legal proceedings organized by the Lebanese judicial authorities.”
 The statement added that the “hearing is a voluntary step taken” by Ghosn.

-Ghosn will be assisted by one Lebanese and two French lawyers during the questioning.

 Ghosn’s defense team said they have “already identified serious procedural irregularities in the French dossiers.”
 The defense team said “abnormalities, which undermine the judicial process, are the result of the peculiar methods of the Japanese investigation” that was the primary source for building the French cases.